Local(ish) gravity theories in conformal superspace: The path integral

-Let us reproduce our version of the items. \begin{enumerate} \item[1\rq{}] As given in \eqref{equ:all_transf}, $\delta{g}_{ab}(x)=\mathcal{L}_{\pmb{\epsilon}} {g}_{ab}(x)+\epsilon g_{ab}(x)$ the action functional $S[z^A]$ does not change at all, i.e. $\delta S=0$.
-This simplifies many aspects of the proof. \item[2\rq{}] The class of paths $\mathfrak{C}$ is invariant under the given transformation.
+\item[2\rq{}] The class of paths $\mathfrak{C}$ is invariant under the given transformation.
 Here the class of paths are all those in $\mathcal{Q}$.
 Since the group acts intrinsically in configuration space (which is how we found it), this class is invariant.\footnote{In the case of Hartle-Hawking, the original definition \cite{Hartle_Hawking} only uses paths in $\mathcal{Q}$ which have $\det{(g)}>0$.
 This is, of course, not a spacetime condition, and thus slice-dependent.
 So it is not clear to me why such a class of paths is invariant under the assumed symmetry.
 Of course, this presents no problem in the usual minisuperspace approximation. } \item[3\rq{}] The path integral is independent of the gauge-fixing conditions. \end{enumerate} where we have joined the previous items 3 and 4, and there is no substitute for item 5.

 The only item above which still requires explanation is item 3.
 The easiest way to see it is first to notice that the manner in which we have arrived at the ghost action \eqref{ghost} is predicated on its interpretation as a functional determinant (I sketch the proof of this part in appendix \ref{app:FP}).
 In the presence of a principal fiber bundle structure, this is easy to prove (see \cite{Jaskolski} for a nice geometrical interpretation and proof using the PFB structure).